-For some time, I haven’t felt that my writing archive is even worth salvaging.
-Many things I’ve posted online meet only the lowest bar of my ridiculously high standards, and most of them I still don’t feel are worth keeping around for others’ to see.
+For some time, I’ve felt that many things I’ve posted online meet only the lowest bar of my ridiculously high standards.
+Most of them I still don’t feel are worth keeping around for others’ to see.
 Still, I’m remixing, re-imagining, and trying to rectify pieces written at various periods across my life journey.

 Unfortunately, so much of what remains to be curated is at the level of many of my high school journals.
 There’s sometimes material yielding the basis for some individual lines and poetic verses worth quoting.
 Mostly, I find that my writing has long been an exercise towards not only trying to find not just my identity as a writer, but growing and developing as a sentient being.